 I have spent the majority of my career working in Higher Education and I have always had an interest in complementary therapies; indeed many of my books are related to health and well-being and since embarking on the course in reflexology my bookshelf has now more than doubled in size.
 Along with case studies one of the major parts of the course was reading and researching which I really enjoyed.
 I’ve received reflexology myself for many years and love the relaxation and the many benefits that it can bring.
 So much so that I wanted to gain a qualification in reflexology so I could share it with others.

-I studied at the Contemporary Reflexology College in Birmingham where I was trained by the highly respected Allison Walker and qualified in 2019 with a Level 5 Diploma in Practitioner Reflexology.
-This course is currently the highest reflexology qualification available in the UK.
+I studied at the Contemporary Reflexology College in Birmingham where I was trained by the highly respected Allison Walker and qualified in 2019 with a Level 5 Diploma in Practitioner Reflexology which is the highest reflexology qualification available in the UK.
 This qualification is also recognised throughout Europe.
 I have gained advanced working knowledge of anatomy, pathologies and physiology providing me with a wide understanding of ailments and conditions.

 My training included Foot, Hand and Auricular (Ear) Reflexology, working synergistically with both hands and feet, working the Meridians which are energy channels that run through our body, Fertility and Maternity care, Adapting reflexology for cancer and palliative care, NEPIP and bespoke treatment planning which means I can create a tailored treatment for each client.